G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

-G. Gordon Liddy, the undercover operative whose bungling of the Watergate break-in triggered the gravest constitutional crisis in American history and led to the resignation of President Richard M. Nixon, died March 30 at his daughter’s home in Mount Vernon, Va.
+G. Gordon Liddy, the undercover operative whose bungling of the Watergate break-in triggered one of the gravest constitutional crises in American history and led to the resignation of President Richard M. Nixon, died March 30 at his daughter’s home in Fairfax County, Va.
 He was 90.

-His son Thomas Liddy confirmed the death but did not give a cause, saying only that it was unrelated to COVID-19.
+His son Thomas Liddy confirmed the death but did not give a cause, saying only that it was unrelated to the coronavirus.

 A theatrical personality whose event-filled career included more twists and turns than a fictional potboiler, Liddy was at various times an FBI agent, jailbird, radio talk-show host, best-selling author, candidate for Congress, actor and promoter of gold investments.